 The project was officially unveiled at

-Society for Electro-Acoustic Music in the United States (SEAMUS) 2018 national conference and is currently being rebranded as the Virginia Tech Creativity+Innovation (C+I) initiative with its scope eventually encapsulating many other forms of scholarship that are difficult if not impossible to preserve using the existing repository frameworks.
+Society for Electro-Acoustic Music in the United States (SEAMUS) 2018 national conference and has since been rebranded as the Virginia Tech Creativity+Innovation (C+I) initiative with its scope eventually encapsulating many other forms of scholarship that are difficult if not impossible to preserve using the existing repository frameworks.
 The newfound framework may also serve as a foundation for impact metrics.
 With buy-ins secured from SEAMUS and the International Computer Music Association (ICMA), two of the largest national and international communities focusing on the interactive computer music, the project is currently in the soft-launch stages with the open access scheduled for the late summer 2019, at which point this page will provide a direct link to the online repository.
 In the meantime, to request access for the purpose of evaluating and/or beta-testing the current implementation, please contact me directly.

 Ivica Ico Bukvic (PI)